AbdullahAlAmin19-1/Laravel-RestAPI/README.md

 ### **Import API Collection**

-1. Download the Postman collection from the repository or [click here](https://github.com/AbdullahAlAmin19-1/Role-Based-Access-Control-API/blob/master/Role-Based_Access_Control_API.postman_collection.json).
+1. Download the Postman collection from the repository or <a href="https://github.com/AbdullahAlAmin19-1/Role-Based-Access-Control-API/blob/master/Role-Based_Access_Control_API.postman_collection.json" target="_blank" download>Click Here</a>.
 2. Import the collection into Postman.

 ---